jadecobra/python_tdd_exercises/source/data structures: booleans.rst

 Let us take a look at Data Structures in python using Test Driven Development.
 This chapter covers ``booleans``

 There are only two values that are boolean - ``True`` and ``False``.
-We will learn about booleans by comparing it with the data structures in python to figure what they are and what they are not
+I will learn about booleans by comparing it with the data structures in python to figure what they are and what they are not

 Prerequisites
 -------------